-Disclaimer: I was invited to both Makom and Fenicie – which means they knew who I was and they didn’t let me pay the bill.
-But I’ll be going back to both of them as a regular paying customer!
+Disclaimer: I was invited to Night Kitchen – which means the staff knew who I was and didn’t let me pay the bill.
+But I’ll be going back as a regular paying customer!

 Bar Fisk is a combination of Middle Eastern flavours, ultra-fresh fish, and killer cocktails.
 The food is designed to be shared but is larger than tapas-sized portions.
 Highlights for me were the corvina tartar, which was essentially a cross between ceviche, tabbouleh and smoky aubergine: literally three of my favourite things on one plate.
 Mackerel (cured rather than cooked) was served with roasted cauliflower, chilli and tahini sauce: again, there were so many of my best-loved ingredients here that I couldn’t fail to love the dish.
 Squid came with earthy beetroot salad and crunchy roasted pecan nuts.
 Golden fried sardines arrived swimming in a peppery dressing atop a marine blue plate.
 And pan-fried bream fillets were served simply with some roasted garlic, toasted almonds and yoghurt.
 For me, it’s the combination of Middle Eastern flavours and fresh Mediterranean ingredients that really sets Bar Fisk apart.